 Expert Panel Projects

-- The AICPA staff has compiled a summary of audit, attestation and independence standards applicable to AICPA members performing audit and attestation engagements for certain SEC and/or CFTC-registered entities
+- A summary of audit, attestation and independence standards applicable to AICPA members performing audit and attestation engagements for certain SEC and/or CFTC-registered entities

 - Illustrative examples of compliance report and exemption report required by the SEC Rule 17a-5.

-- The Center for Audit Quality (CAQ) and the AICPA have issued a joint member Independence Alert that provides audit firms with an overview of SEC and PCAOB independence rules applicable to financial statement audit and attestation engagements for the following non-issuers:
+- November 2014 - The Center for Audit Quality (CAQ)/AICPA joint member Independence Alert that provides audit firms with an overview of SEC and PCAOB independence rules applicable to financial statement audit and attestation engagements for the following non-issuers:

 - Non-issuer broker-dealers that are registered with the SEC as a broker or dealer; and